natenka/pyneng-book-en/docs/source/exercises/17_exercises.rst

     sw3,00:E9:BC:3F:A6:50,100.1.1.6,3,FastEthernet0/20
     sw3,00:E9:22:11:A6:50,100.1.1.7,3,FastEthernet0/21

-Check function with content of sw1_dhcp_snooping.txt, sw2_dhcp_snooping.txt, sw3_dhcp_snooping.txt files.
-The first column in a csv file should be retrieved from filename, the rest from contents of files.
+The first column in the csv file, the name of the switch, must be obtained from the file name, the rest - from the contents in the files.

+Check the function on the contents of the files sw1_dhcp_snooping.txt, sw2_dhcp_snooping.txt, sw3_dhcp_snooping.txt.

 Task 17.2
 ~~~~~~~~~~~~

-This task requires:
+In this task you need:

-* take contents of several files with sh version command output
+* take the contents of several files with the output of the sh version command
-* parse command output with regular expressions and get device information
+* parse command output using regular expressions and get device information
-* write the received information to a CSV file
+* write this information to a file in CSV format

-To complete task you need to create two functions.
+To complete the task, you need to create two functions.

-Function parse_sh_version():
+parse_sh_version function:

-* expects as an argument the output of sh version command as one string (not file name)
+* expects the output of the sh version command as an argument in single string (not a filename)
-* handles output using regular expressions
+* processes output using regular expressions
 * returns a tuple of three elements:

-  * ios - in format "12.4(5)T"
+  * ios - "12.4(5)T"
-  * image - in format "flash:c2800-advipservicesk9-mz.124-5.T.bin"
+  * image - "flash:c2800-advipservicesk9-mz.124-5.T.bin"
-  * uptime - in format "5 days, 3 hours, 3 minutes"
+  * uptime - "5 days, 3 hours, 3 minutes"

-Function write_inventory_to_csv() should have two parameters:
+The write_inventory_to_csv function must have two parameters:

-* data_filenames - expects as argument list of file names with sh version command output
+* data_filenames - expects a list of filenames as an argument with
+  the output of sh version
-* csv_filename - expects as argument the name of file (for example, routers_inventory.csv) into which information will be written in CSV format
+* csv_filename - expects as an argument the name of a file (for example,
+  routers_inventory.csv) to which information will be written in CSV format

-Function write_inventory_to_csv() writes content to a CSV file and returns nothing
+write_inventory_to_csv function writes the contents to a file, in CSV format and
+returns nothing.

-Function write_inventory_to_csv() should do the following:
+The write_inventory_to_csv function should do the following:

-* Process information from each file with sh version output:
+* process information from each file with sh version output:

-  * sh_version_r1.txt, sh_version_r2.txt, sh_version_r3.txt
+  sh_version_r1.txt, sh_version_r2.txt, sh_version_r3.txt

-* with parse_sh_version() function, information like ios, image, uptime should be obtained from each output
+* using the parse_sh_version function, ios, image, uptime information
+  should be obtained from each output
-* hostname should be received from file name
+* from the file name you need to get the hostname
-* then all information should be written in CSV file
+* after that all information should be written to a CSV file

-File routers_inventory.csv should have such columns: ``hostname, ios, image, uptime``
+The routers_inventory.csv file should have the following columns (in this order):
+hostname, ios, image, uptime

-In script, using glob module, a list of files whose name begins on *sh_vers* is created.
-You can uncomment string *print(sh_version_files)* to see the contents of list.
+The code below has created a list of files using the glob module.
+You can uncomment the print(sh_version_files) line to see the content of the list.

-In addition, a list of headers was created that should be written in CSV.
+In addition, a list of headers has been created, which should be written to CSV.

 .. code:: python